ReactTraining/react-workshop/courses/core/04-side-effects/exercise/GUIDE.md

 ## ✅ Task 2: Custom Hook

-1. Since we now have the same useEffect logic twice, refactor `BrowseCourses` and `PreviousNextCourse` to use the existing `useCourses.ts` custom hook.
+1. Since we now have the same useEffect logic twice, refactor `BrowseCourses` and `PreviousNextCourse` to use the existing `useCourses` custom hook that is in `courseData.ts`.

+👀 Be sure to import that hook into each component where you need it.

-Remember, the main reason for custom hooks is code-reuse, not "state sharing" between the two components.
+Remember, the main reason for custom hooks is "code-reuse", not "state sharing" between the two components.
+In other words, each component that uses this hook will have it's own instance of state - so they will not be sharing the same state.